Business

 If the audit is successful, the company will receive its Fairtrade certificate.
 This allows the company to produce/trade products on Fairtrade terms.
 FLO-Cert will re-audit the certified company every year to ensure that Fairtrade Standards are always met.

-Fairtrade offers free and direct support to producers through a network of Liaison Officers (LOs).
+Fairtrade offers free and direct support to producers through its Producer Networks and its Fairtrade Consultants.
 These consultants are specialists in Fairtrade Standards, including certification processes and requirements.
-Any producer organisation that needs assistance in preparing for a Fairtrade audit or in maintaining its Fairtrade status can contact one of our local LOs.
+Any producer organisation that needs assistance in preparing for a Fairtrade audit or in maintaining its Fairtrade status can contact one of the local consultants.
 This service is provided by Fairtrade International and is free of charge.

-Download the list of Services provided by Liaison Officers (Pdf, 139Kb)
+Download the list of Services provided by Fairtrade Consultants (Pdf, 139Kb)

-Visit our business contacts page to find the contact details of our Liaison Officers.
+Visit our business contacts page to find the contact details of the Fairtrade Consultants.

 FOR MORE INFORMATION...

-> For more information about Fairtrade certification visit FLO-Cert's website.
+> For more information about Fairtrade certification visit FLO-Cert's website or contact FLO-Cert directly.

 > To browse the list of Fairtrade certified organisations worldwide click here.

-> To download the Fairtrade Standards relevant for your organisation and product, visit the standard section on Fairtrade International's website.
+> To download the Fairtrade Standards relevant for your organisation visit the standard section on Fairtrade International's website.